leptos-rs/leptos/examples/hackernews/README.md

 # Leptos Hacker News Example

 This example creates a basic clone of the Hacker News site.
-It showcases Leptos' ability to create both a client-side rendered app, and a server side rendered app with hydration, in a single repository
+It showcases Leptos' ability to create both a client-side rendered app, and a server side rendered app with hydration, in a single repository.
+It uses Actix as it's backend.

 ## Client Side Rendering
 To run it as a Client Side App, you can issue  `trunk serve --open` in the root.
-This will build the entire app into one CRS bundle
+This will build the entire app into one CSR bundle

 ## Server Side Rendering With Hydration
 To run it as a server side app with hydration, first you should run